Key Concepts

 Important

 The NetApp Unified Driver for ONTAP provides DR replication only if you are operating without Share Server management until Stein Release.
 From Train release, the NetApp Unified Driver for ONTAP with Share Server management does support DR style replication.
-From Xena release, the NetApp Unified Driver also supports the Readable replication type, in older releases, only the DR type was supported.
+From Xena release, the NetApp Unified Driver also supports the Readable replication type.
+In older releases, only the DR type was supported.

 Share Migration

-Share migration is a 2-step process which includes starting the migration process using the manila migration-start command, and then completing the process using the manila migration-complete command.
+Share migration is a two-step process which includes starting the migration process using the manila migration-start command, and then completing the process using the manila migration-complete command.
 For the list of migration commands, refer to “Table 6.9, “Manila API Overview - Share Migration”.

 Caution